EVEprosper/pytest-prosper/README.rst

     setup(
         ...
         tests_require=[
-            'prospertestutils',
+            'pytest-prosper',
         ]
     )

-ProsperTestUtils is suggested as a ``tests_require`` install.
+Pytest-Prosper is suggested as a ``tests_require`` install.
 Though there are some general use utilities, this library is not meant for production use.

 Features
 ========